thmosqueiro/thmosqueiro.github.io/_posts/2017-02-06-Talk-Spain.md

 It is certainly interesting to listen to yourself speaking in public.
 At that point, the fatigue of the trip was starting to get to me.
-Regardless, I need to look out for some words (e.g. "basically" and "like").
+Regardless, I need to look out for some repetitive words (e.g. "basically" and "like").
 If you are interested in my slides, they are also available here.

 <img src="/files/posts/2016-Spain/15128986_1364241820274936_7280181873053561647_o.jpeg"
 alt="..." class='post-img' style="width:80%;" />